DivuMarcus/submissions/rules.md

 # Hackathon Rules

-These are standard competition rules used at Hackference Hackathon.If you have a suggestion for these rules or a question about them, please email us at [hello@hackference.in](mailto:hello@hackference.in).
+These are standard competition rules used at LNMHacks 4.0 Hackathon.If you have a suggestion for these rules or a question about them, please email us at [info@lnmhacks.com](mailto:info@lnmhacks.com).

 ## The spirit of the competition